We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 For example, it can be used as flour in baking and cooking or as a thickener in soups or sauces.

 However, you may want to combine it with other flours, such as almond flour or coconut flour, to increase the amount of nutrients.

-However, given the low nutrient content, it is probably a better idea to get resistant starch from other foods instead.
-This includes cooked and cooled potatoes or rice, legumes and green bananas.
+In addition, given the low nutrient content, it’s probably a better idea to get resistant starch from other foods instead, such as cooked and cooled potatoes or rice, legumes, and green bananas.

-Bottom Line: Tapioca can replace wheat- or corn-based products.
-It also contains resistant starch, which is linked to a number of health benefits.
+Tapioca can replace wheat- or corn-based products.
+It also contains a small amount of resistant starch, which is linked to a number of health benefits.

 When processed properly, tapioca does not seem to have many negative health effects.